humin11/node-caldav-server/README.md

 - click on Custom
 - Upcoming window:
     - CalDav Root URL: see the CalDav URL part
-    - ID, your username of account
+    - ID: your username of account
-    - Password, your password of account
+    - Password: your password of account

 You can now add events and tasks to your calendar.

+### aCalendar+
+aCalendar+ can't add new caldav server.
+However it can use exist calendar added by Settings/Account/New Account.

+If your platform can't add a third party CalDav Calendar, you can install SOL Calendar to complete it.

+After the calendar being created, aCalendar+ can identify it automatically.
+Feel free to add events and tasks now

 ### License
 GPL v3